9 min read

 Endometriosis is a chronic inflammatory condition in which tissue similar to the womb lining grows outside the uterus.
 Standard treatments focus on suppressing oestrogen, managing pain, and surgically removing endometriotic tissue.
 These approaches are important and effective, but they do not always address the underlying drivers of inflammation, immune dysregulation, and the impact on gut health and overall wellbeing.

-The role of diet and nutrition
+The role of diet and nutrition: clinical specifics

-Movement and physical therapy
+Movement and exercise

 Exercise and physical therapy can be powerful tools in managing endometriosis, but the type and intensity matter:

-Stress management and mental health
+Stress management and sleep

 The relationship between stress and endometriosis is bidirectional: chronic pain increases stress, and chronic stress amplifies pain perception and inflammation.
 Breaking this cycle is essential: